codsen/codsen/packages/detect-is-it-html-or-xhtml/README.md

 As you know, XHTML is slightly different from HTML: **HTML** (4 and 5) does not close the `<img>` and other single tags, while **XHTML** does.
 There are more to that, but that's the major thing from developer's perspective.

 When I was working on the [email-remove-unused-css](https://github.com/code-and-send/email-remove-unused-css), I was parsing the HTML and rendering it back.
-Upon this _rendering-back_ stage, I had to identify, is the source code of the HTML-type, or XHTML, because I had to instruct [renderer](https://github.com/posthtml/posthtml-render) the renderer to close all the single tags (or not).
-I couldn't find any library that analyses the code, is it HTML or XHTML.
+Upon this _rendering-back_ stage, I had to identify, is the source code of the HTML-type, or XHTML, because I had to instruct the [renderer](https://github.com/posthtml/posthtml-render) to close all the single tags (or not close them).
+Ignoring this setting would have nasty consequences because, roughly, in only half of the cases my library would produce the correct code.

+I couldn't find any library that analyses the code, telling is it HTML or XHTML.
 That's how `detect-is-it-html-or-xhtml` was born.

 Feed the string into this library.
 If it's more of an HTML, it will output a string `"html"`.
 If it's more of an XHTML, it will output a string `xhtml`.
 If your code doesn't contain any tags, or it does, but there is no `doctype`, and it's impossible to distinguish between the two, it will output `null`.